 I elected not to pursue this case further, and, I must admit, I let it slip from my thoughts.

 12th July 2016

-A few weeks ago, a letter from one Mrs Edith Robinson was forwarded on to me.
+A few weeks ago, a colleague of mine forwarded a letter from one Mrs Edith Robinson on to me.
 In this letter, written in a cramped scrawl, the frail octogenarian details her family’s flight from Paris in 1940, under the shadow of the Nazi invasion.

 I will quote the pertinent part below:

 ‘My father had gained a laissez pass that allowed us to travel about unhindered, but the Germans were closing in.
-When we got to Bordeaux we found we’d missed the boat, but we were informed there was another leaving from Bayonne the next day.
+When we got to Bordeaux we found we’d missed the boat, but we were informed there would be another leaving from Bayonne the next day.

 ‘He looked terrified.